 Don’t just go but experience 🙂 Grilling meat is not just known for Koreans as you see in K-dramas but it is also popular in Japan.
 Who wouldn’t love to grill meat with your friends and just laugh and talk nonsense?
-Everyone’s enjoying the food and the talks.
-We did it on Friday night just after our working hours with all our Japanese friends.
+Everyone’s enjoying the food and the fun talks.
+We did it on Friday night just after our working hours with all our Japanese workmates/friends.
 Yeah, the best way to begin the weekend.

-Amaou strawberries are available from winter to spring, and luckily we went to Japan on this season 🙂 These are great for eating simply fresh.
+Amaou strawberries are available from winter to spring, and luckily we went to Japan during this season 🙂 These are great for eating simply fresh.
 Because Amaou strawberries are aesthetically beautiful, they are used for decorating cakes in Japan.
 These are produced exclusively in Fukuoka prefecture.
 Never miss out to taste these bright berries!